 It is generally believed that all human beings share approximately 98 percent of their genetic makeup.
-Over the centuries though, DNA has evolved, changed and mutated, so some of us bear little similarities to our ancestors in regard to things like physical features and height.
+Over the centuries, though, DNA has evolved, changed and mutated, so some of us bear little similarities to our ancestors regarding things like physical features and height.

 Some of us, however, have physical characteristics that make us stand out in a crowd: such as our height, complexion, or the shapes of our faces.
-Most of these are just a part of our genetic makeup, but some are the direct result of genetic mutations.
+Most of these are just a part of our genetic makeup, but some directly result from genetic mutations.

 What Is a Genetic Mutation?

 Put simply, a genetic mutation is when something in our DNA doesn't quite do what it's supposed to.
-People generally associate the term with birth defects and, indeed, conditions such as albinism, deformities and even some mental conditions.
+People generally associate the term with birth defects and conditions such as albinism, deformities and even some mental conditions.

 Deoxyribonucleic acid, or DNA, is our genetic blueprint.
-It tells our cells what do do as we develop.
-Genetic mutations are the result of a change or a 'misfire' in our DNA.
-These genetic mutations are often passed down from parent to child, which is why we often resemble our parents and sometimes inherit diseases like diabetes, sickle-cell anemia, certain cancers, asthma and, sometimes, a resistance to specific diseases.
+It tells our cells what to do as we develop.
+Genetic mutations result from a change or a 'misfire' in our DNA.
+These genetic mutations are often passed down from parent to child, which is why we often resemble our parents and sometimes inherit diseases like diabetes, sickle-cell anemia, certain cancers, asthma and, sometimes, resistance to specific diseases.

 The general consensus is that the first red-headed human appeared in Africa about 50,000 years ago.
 Soon after, people with fiery hair began migrating to Europe.
 But how did red hair happen in the first place?

-The genetic culprit is the gene melanocortin 1 receptor, or MC1R.
+The genetic culprit is the gene melanocortin one receptor, or MC1R.
 MC1R is located in the cell membrane and is affected by the pituitary gland.
 The pigment pheomelanin is what gives hair its red color.
-50,000 years ago, a genetic anomaly occurred that caused MC1R to release more pheomelanin that normal and, viola, a redhead was born.
+Fifty thousand years ago, a genetic anomaly caused MC1R to release more pheomelanin than normal and, viola, a redhead was born.

 Red hair is referred to as a recessive gene.
 For a recessive trait to be inherited, both parents have to be carrying a copy of the trait in their DNA.
 Because both parents need to have the recessive gene to pass it on to their children, certain traits often skip at least one generation.